Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br> </br>

 > [!NOTE]
-> In case the file drag and drop is perfromed with wrong file name (northwind.edmx) please repeat the process (create new project folder, perform cds init , then perform Northwind.edmx with correct file name)
+> In case the file drag and drop is performed with wrong file name (northwind.edmx) please repeat the process (create new project folder, perform cds init , then perform Northwind.edmx with correct file name)

 </br> </br>